MangoMoe/dnd-spell-generator/README.md

 Heck maybe even use this to create new classes or subclasses or stat blocks, let your imagination go wild!

 ## References
+I used:
+* https://github.com/tatp22/multidim-positional-encoding which has an MIT license
+* https://github.com/wangleiofficial/label-smoothing-pytorch which has an MIT license
+    * I had to rename the module and make a few changes to get it to work though.
-I used https://github.com/tatp22/multidim-positional-encoding which has an MIT license I also borrowed heavily from the previous labs, but tried to understand all the parts I used, hence why it took so long to code up.
+* https://github.com/minimaxir/gpt-2-simple which has an MIT license
+* I also borrowed heavily from the previous labs, but tried to understand all the parts I used, hence why it took so long to code up.